irowebbn/weekofcode-web/README.md

 ## What will I be able to do with this?

-The sample code contains a basic website for a business.
+The sample code contains a basic website for my favorite animal.
 You can reskin it to make a site for a person, cause, or organization.

 ## License